 At this point it seems like Etihad doesn’t plan on flying the A380 again, so the Boeing 787-9 might be as good as it gets on the New York route.
 Etihad also plans to take delivery of some A350s eventually, but we don’t yet know how those planes will be configured, and what routes they’ll be used for.

-For a period of over seven months, Etihad is flying a two-cabin Boeing 787 to New York, meaning the airline won’t offer first class.
+For a period of nearly a year, Etihad is flying a two-cabin Boeing 787 to New York, meaning the airline isn’t offering first class.
 I wouldn’t be surprised to see this plane swap extended much longer, given that the airline only has five 787-9s with first class, and they’re tied up between the London and Washington routes.

-So unless Etihad gets new planes with first class (we have no reason to believe this is happening), pulls 787s with first class from London (which seems unlikely), or pulls 787s with first class from Washington (which also seems unlikely, for whatever reason), I’d expect this to likely be a permanent change.
+Unless Etihad gets new planes with first class (we have no reason to believe this is happening), pulls 787s with first class from the London route (which seems unlikely), or pulls 787s with first class from the Washington route (which also seems unlikely, for several reasons), I’d expect this to likely be a permanent change.

 Are you surprised to see Etihad remove first class on the New York route?